 Wingo has anchored NFL studio coverage from remote locations at the Super Bowl and Pro Bowl, and he previously hosted The NFL on ESPN Radio, a day-long update, interview and analysis program on NFL Sundays (2001-03).
 Before assuming his current television role on the NFL Draft, Wingo hosted the ESPN Radio broadcast of the event and contributed a six-hour chat on ESPN.com in 2000.
 In 2007, his involvement in ESPN’s pro football coverage included play-by-play duties for Arena Football games alongside analyst Mark Schlereth.

-Wingo has anchored ESPN’s NCAA Women’s Basketball Tournament studio coverage for five years, including the Final Four and Selection Show, and in 2009 he added U.S. Open Golf coverage to his on-air responsibilities.
+Wingo has also anchored ESPN’s NCAA Women’s Basketball Tournament studio coverage, including the Final Four and Selection Show.
+In recent years, he has added U.S. Open Golf and The Open Championship coverage to his on-air responsibilities.
 He has also hosted SportsCenter, Baseball Tonight, and ESPN2’s NFL 2Night and NBA 2Night shows and made regular appearances on ESPN Radio with weekly commentaries and periodic work on GameNight and GameDay.

 A key contributor to ESPN’s digital media platforms, Wingo hosts the Subway Fresh Take video podcast and anchors segments for ESPN’s local web sites and ESPN Mobile TV.
-He also participates annually in ESPN The Weekend, a sports-themed special event featuring ESPN commentators and star athletes at Walt Disney World Resort in Orlando.
+He also participated annually in ESPN The Weekend, a sports-themed special event featuring ESPN commentators and star athletes at Walt Disney World Resort in Orlando from 2005-11.